-Clinical trials are costly and time intensive necessities in the developments of new drugs.
+Clinical trials are costly and time intensive necessities in the development of new drugs.
 Committing to the process bears the inherent risk of potential failure and the loss of investment.
-Our team ask the question: When should a decision-maker break a commitment that is likely to fail – either to make an alternative commitment or to make no further commitments at all?
+Our team asks the question: When should a decision-maker break a commitment that is likely to fail – either to make an alternative commitment or to make no further commitments at all?
 In this ground-breaking paper, we formulate this question as a novel type of optimal stopping/switching problem called the optimal commitment problem (OCP), and propose a practical algorithm for solving it.

 Improving symbolic regression